Schedule Extract Refreshes as You Publish a Workbook

 Publish and refresh on Tableau Online

-For the subtleties around refreshing each type of data you publish to Tableau Online, see Keep Data Fresh.
+For the subtleties around refreshing each type of data you publish to Tableau Online, see Keep Data Fresh(Link opens in a new window).
 Here are examples of things you need to know:

 If your workbook connects to cloud data, add Tableau Online to your cloud data provider’s authorized list (allowlist).
 The IP address range for your site location is listed in Authorize Access to Cloud Data Published to Tableau Online.